You’ve been growing your audience and your vision for starting your membership site is clear.

 This functionality is essential because it’s imperative to respond to your social channel inquiries.
 71% of people who have a good social media experience with you are more likely to recommend you than people who don’t receive any response, who are only 19% likely.

-Wondering what to distribute on those channels?
+Wondering what to distribute on those social and marketing channels?
 That’s where the topic in this list comes in.

 C. Content marketing